hectorcorrea/webdev-nutshell/README.md

 ## Getting started
 Once you have downloaded the code examples launch Visual Studio Code and open the folder with the code examples: `webdev-nutshell` if you used Git or `webdev-nutshell-main` otherwise.

-And now read and follow the steps in [tutorial.md](https://github.com/hectorcorrea/webdev-nutshell/blob/main/tutorial.md)
+And now you ready to follow the steps in [tutorial.md](https://github.com/hectorcorrea/webdev-nutshell/blob/main/tutorial.md)

+Happy coding your first web application!